harvard-lil/capstone/capstone/capweb/templates/trends_docs.md

 The [Caselaw Access Project](https://case.law/) includes over 6 million U.S. legal cases from the Harvard Law School Library — about 12 billion words in all.
 Our Historical Trends tool graphs the frequency of words and phrases through time from 1800 to 2018, similar to the Google Ngram Viewer.
-(Though the corpus includes data from cases prior to 1800, low case density limits their utility in visualizing trends, so we've excluded them.)
+(Though the corpus includes data from cases before 1800, low case density limits their utility in visualizing trends, so we've excluded them.)

 Search for phrases of one to three words.
 Multiple phrases can be separated by commas.
 Do not use quotes.